synclounge/synclounge/README.md

 Plex Together is a tool to sync Plex content across multiple players in multiple locations.
 Built with [Electron](http://electron.atom.io), Plex Together runs on Windows, Mac and Linux.

 **This early alpha release does not include a compiled binary.
 If you are unfamiliar with debugging, NodeJS, Electron and port forwarding, this release is not for you.
 But don't worry!
-In the near future we'll be releasing a more user friendly update which includes public PlexTogether servers for everyone to use if they want.**
+In the near future we'll be releasing a more user friendly update which will include public Plex Together servers without the need of hosting your own (if you choose).**

 ## How it works
 Plex Together aims to keep multiple viewing sessions in sync regardless of whether the clients are in the same room or across the globe.
 To do this Plex Together utilizes a middle-man server to communicate between each of Plex Together clients.
 Users choose their Plex client, decide on a Plex Together Server and Room name and join up.
-Friends can then also do the same.
-Whoever joins first will become the host.
+Your friends/family can do the same.
+Whoever joins the room first will become the host.

 The host has complete control over a room.
 Commands they send to their client will be sent through to other people in the room (Play, Pause, Seek etc).
 If the host starts playing something different, Plex Together will search all of your available Plex Media Servers for an equiavalent copy, even if it is not from the same Plex Media Server as the Host.